 |5.||Nikon D300S||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |9.||Nikon D200||Y||- / -||-||-||-||2.0||-||-||-|

 |12.||Nikon D1X||Y||- / -||-||-||-||FW||-||-||-|

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D1 does not offer wifi capability.
+In contrast, the D1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D1 and the A9 have been discontinued, but can regularly be found used on eBay.
 The D1 was replaced by the Nikon D1X, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D1 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.